pablo-arriagada/google-clone/README.md

-# Google's Search page clon
+# Google's Search page clone
  * Made with HTML & CSS
  * ✉️  You can contact me at [devpabloch@gmail.com](mailto:devpabloch@gmail.com)